-It's expected to start sales in 2024, or about a year later than the redesigned 5-Series on which it is based.
+It's expected to start sales in 2024, or about a year later than the redesigned 5-Series on which it's based.
 This points to it arriving as a 2025 model.

-The prototype may look like one of the testers for the redesigned 5-Series, but there are telltale clues that point to the M5 variant being tested here.
-These include the quad-exhaust tips, widened wheel arches, pizza tray-sized brake rotors, and multiple intakes in the front fascia.
+The prototype may look like one of the testers for the redesigned 5-Series, but there are telltale clues that point to it as the M5 variant.
+These include the quad-exhaust tips, widened wheel arches, pizza tray-size brake rotors, and multiple intakes in the front fascia.

-A shot of the interior reveals a thick-rimmed steering wheel and floating screens for the instrument cluster and infotainment, a design first featured in the iX and slowly making its way into more BMWs.
+A shot of the interior reveals a thick-rimmed steering wheel and floating screens for the instrument cluster and infotainment system, the latter first seen in the iX and slowly making its way into more BMWs.

-There's also no missing the “Hybrid Test Vehicle” stickers that confirm an electrified powertrain.
-A likely bet is the electrified V-8 powertrain previewed in BMW's recent Concept XM and destined to appear in a production XM later this year.
+There's also no missing the “Electrified Vehicle” stickers that confirm an electrified powertrain.
+A likely bet is the electrified V-8 powertrain that debuted in the XM.
 A video of a prototype reveals the signature growl of a V-8.

 2025 BMW M5 spy shots - Photo credit: S. Baldauf/SB-Medien

-We've heard that the redesigned M5 will also be the first in the nameplate's history with the choice of a second powertrain, specifically a battery-electric setup.
-This powertrain is reportedly coming with a three-motor setup good for more than 1,000 hp, which should help the M5 keep up with electric super sedans like the Tesla Model S Plaid and Lucid Air Dream Edition Performance.
-Should an electric M5 be launched, it isn't clear whether it will arrive alongside the hybrid.
+We've heard the redesigned M5 will also be the first in the nameplate's history with the choice of a second powertrain, specifically a battery-electric setup.
+This powertrain is reportedly coming with a three-motor system good for more than 1,000 hp, which should help the M5 keep up with electric super sedans like the Tesla Model S Plaid and Lucid Air Sapphire.
+Should an electric M5 be launched, it isn't clear whether it will arrive alongside the hybrid or at a later date.
 An electric version of the redesigned 5-Series is confirmed to be coming.
 It will be called an i5, and prototypes are already out testing.

 Stay tuned for updates as development continues.